bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/globalthis.md

 ### Naming

 Several other popular name choices such as `self` and `global` were removed from consideration because of their potential to break compatibility with existing code.
-See the [language proposal’s “naming” document](https://github.com/tc39/proposal-global/blob/master/NAMING.md) for more details.
+See the [language proposal’s "naming” document](https://github.com/tc39/proposal-global/blob/master/NAMING.md) for more details.

 Examples
 --------